 Take a look at your track record.
-If your MO is to jump into a New Year’s resolution with both feet leaving all other parts of your life in the dust, you probably cycle through excitement and determination, frustration, and, eventually, abandon your goals only to pick them up and go through it all again later.
+If your MO is to jump into a New Year’s resolution with both feet leaving all other parts of your life in the dust, you probably cycle through excitement and determination, then frustration, and, eventually, you abandon your goals only to pick them up and go through it all again later.
 This year, take some advice from Signe Johansen and take a gentler, more balanced approach to your ambitions.
-In her new book How to Hygge, Signe explains how the Nordic philosophy can bring more balance into your life.
+In her book How to Hygge, Signe explains how the Nordic philosophy can bring more balance into your life.
 Put your focus on hygge, and you might be surprised at how quickly everything else falls into place.

 Did You Say “Hookah?”